brightcommerce/globessl/README.md

 ```

 ## Dependencies
-**GlobeSSL Client** has the following runtime dependencies:
+The **GlobeSSL Client** has the following runtime dependencies:
 - Virtus ~> 1.0.3

 ## Compatibility
-Developed with MRI 2.2, however the `.clientspec` only specifies MRI 2.0.
+Developed with MRI 2.2, however the `.gemspec` only specifies MRI 2.0.
 It may work with other flavors, but it hasn't been tested.
 Please let us know if you encounter any issues.

 ## How To Use

 ### Prerequisites
-**GlobeSSL Client** requires an API key.
+The **GlobeSSL Client** requires an API key.
 By default the library will look for your API key in the environment variable `GLOBESSL_API_KEY`.
 If you'd like to override this and provide the API key directly to the API, setup a configuration initializer as shown below:
 ```ruby
 GlobeSSL.configure do |config|
   config.api_key = "b04b4e74c57c37de48863ef9373963e0b496f5e7" # fictional